Paul Chambers went to the Festival of Voice to review Orphy Robinson’s reworking of Van Morrison’s Astral Weeks.

 Inevitably, any reworking or reimagining of a Van Morrison album will be assessed to a greater or lesser degree on the standard of vocal performance.
-Whilst not quite touching the heights of the instrumentation, the performances of vocalists Joe Cang, Sahra Gure, and Zara MacFarlane did great service to Morrison’s achievements.
+Whilst not quite touching the heights of the instrumentation, the performances of vocalists Joe Cang, Sahra Gure, and Zara MacFarlane did great service to Morrison’s achievements in Astral Weeks.
 Notable highlights were Gure’s darkly sensual delivery of ‘Young Lovers Do’, and MacFarlane’s soulful delicacy as she assuredly guided ‘Madame George’ from a lullaby to a ska jam.

 What makes the album so spellbinding, vocally, is the sense that, like a great instrumentalist, Morrison approaches each word, even his connectives, as a song in and of itself – not merely as a syntactical bridge.
 He is immersed completely in the poetry of every word.
 This, however, can make interpreting the work difficult, particularly so given the obscure and intensely personal nature of the lyrics.
 Whilst some passages, such as ‘come on fly awhile, straight to my arms little angel child’ have an emotional and literal accessibility to them, other passages in the album, such as ‘sitting on a sofa playing games of chance, with your folded arms and history books’ present a more difficult challenge for interpretation.